Tenants Love Tech Amenities

 And these level of high tech accommodations are consistent with the rapidly improving short term rental market (Airbnb and much higher rental prices).
 Hotels are into tech improvements.
 NEMA even provides a tenant-friendly resident software very similar to ManageCasa cloud software.

 6. Smart Home Systems.
 Tenants enjoy controlling heat, humidity, lighting and security via their smartphones using Bluetooth technology.
-Nest, Ring, Google Home Assistant, Amazon Alexa, Alexa Microwaves, Schlage keyless locks are just a few brands they’re familiar with.
+Nest, Ring, Google Home Assistant, Amazon Alexa, Alexa Microwaves, and Schlage keyless locks are just a few brands they’re familiar with.
 What they all deliver is a feeling of convenience.

 Ask your realtor, accountant, insurance agent, local retailer, or even college teachers about technology as a valued service.
 They’re into it to stay relevant to their customers.